handy-common-utils/dev-utils/README.md

 This command line can update the `<!--` `API start` `-->...<!--` `API end` `-->` section in your `README.md` with generated API documentation.

+You can use optional command line arguments to customise the behaviour of `generate-api-docs-and-update-readme`:

+1. Path of the readme.md file.
+The path must ends with ".md" (case insensitive).
+The file would be modified.
+Default: `README.md`.
+2. Entry points for generating API documentation.
+Multiple entry points can be specified by joining them with comma (`,`).
+Default: as specified in `package.json`.
+3. path of the directory for storing generated intemediate documentation files.
+This directory would not be cleaned up.
+Default: `api-docs`.

+These arguments must be specified in the order as shown above.

 # API

 <!-- API start -->